Amit Kothari

 LangChain vs LlamaIndex vs building it yourself

-AI frameworks promise to simplify development, but they often add more complexity than they remove through abstraction layers and dependency bloat.
-LangChain offers flexibility at the cost of overhead, LlamaIndex excels at data connection, while direct API implementation provides clarity and control.
+AI frameworks promise to simplify development, but they often add more complexity than they remove.
+LangChain has 90M+ monthly downloads yet introduces major overhead, LlamaIndex excels at data connection, while direct API implementation provides clarity and control.
 Here is when each approach actually makes sense for your team.

 Quick answers

 Why does this matter?
-Frameworks add abstraction layers - LangChain and LlamaIndex introduce significant overhead that makes debugging harder and customization more painful than building directly with APIs
+Frameworks add abstraction layers - LangChain and LlamaIndex introduce major overhead that makes debugging harder and customization more painful than building directly with APIs

 What should you do?
 Simple use cases favor direct implementation - For basic AI applications, direct API calls give you better performance, lower complexity, and clearer code paths than framework abstractions